dsiever/dsiever.github.io/index.md

 and the git hub repo:
 https://github.com/dsiever/shinyApps

-My objective here, just like in the shiny app is to show some examples of data presentation.
-The course requirement was for just 5 slides, I know there are 6 here.
-I could not figure out how to remove the last blank slide, please don't doc my points for this.
+My objective here, just like in the shiny app, is to show some examples of data presentation.
+The course requirement was for just 5 slides, I know there are 6 here -- I could not figure out how to remove the last blank slide.

 By the way, this presentation is done in SLIDIFY which, it too has many elegant features, including the ablility to interact with R and write markdown.

 $$\frac{-b \pm \sqrt{b^2 - 4 a c}}{2a}$$

 "Shiny apps and slidify are the new normal in data presentation"
 <cite> by: Me</cite>

-2. Use an empty line followed by three dashes to separate slides!
+Use an empty line followed by three dashes to separate slides!

 --- .class #id